maxlath/text-transform-cli/README.md

 # text-transform-cli
 A collection of CLI commands to operate frequently needed text transformations

 For those who have to pass from camel to snake case 10+ times a day, and all this kind of small text operation that makes a developer's daily routine.
+(Note that, for the most frequent case conversions, [there is probably a plugin to do that directly from your text editor](#see-also))

 Quick examples:
 ```sh